 If you’re a strategy professional who hasn’t gone through IASP training and certification, then you likely learned much of what you know on the job.
 When you learn strategy this way, you tend to understand the parts that solve the initial challenges you faced in the position.
 But those initial challenges are only one aspect of the whole job.
 How do you learn that other solutions may be more relevant than the ones you used to solve those initial challenges?
 You learn by understanding the full scope of methods and solutions at your disposal.

 Achieving IASP certification is a signal to the world that you know what you are doing in the field of strategy.
 Earning the designations of SPP or SMP after your name symbolizes that you understand the entire process of strategy management and not just the surface-level solutions.

 The certification doesn’t just change how you’re viewed in the professional world; it changes how you view yourself.
 Holding inner confidence that you know the best practices and methodologies in the field is powerful.
 Demonstrating that you meet the required competencies to attain the designation is a personal achievement deserving of respect.

-In addition to developing your own strategy know-how and confidence, everything you learn from earning ASP certifications can be applied on the job immediately.
+In addition to developing your own strategy know-how and confidence, everything you learn from earning IASP certifications can be applied on the job immediately.
 If your business has found itself in a weakened market position, the certification provides you with the blueprint for how to adjust your business strategy accordingly.
-ASP distilled a practical body of knowledge for a reason: it works.
+IASP distilled a practical body of knowledge for a reason: it works.

 When you earn your certification, you learn how strategy fits into the business on a deeper level.
 Armed with this insight, you can become an indispensable part of your company’s team.